 Sometimes all you really want is a delightful, humongous, sauce-oozing burger to satiate your food craving.
 But if you’re looking for vegan or vegetarian burgers in Singapore, where do you go?
 When it comes to burgers, Singapore has come a long long way in the past few years and there are now plenty of delicious vegetarian and even vegan burgers in Singapore to choose from.

 Vegan Burg: 44 Jalan Eunos, Singapore 419502.
 P: +65 6844 6868

 And then there is nomVnom – the vegan fast food joint.
 These guys serve all kinds of vegan burgers with patties ranging from soya to mushroom to potato and mixed vegetables.
-This is one place where you’re not going to be short on choice for vegan burgers in Sinagpore – nomVnom serves a whooping 22 vegan burgers on their menu.
+This is one place where you’re not going to be short on choice for vegan burgers in Singapore – there are a whopping 22 vegan burgers on their menu.
 The nomVnom folks use homemade buns and all-natural ingredients like unbleached white flour, brown sugar, natural yeast, sea salt and filtered water.
 Besides the burgers, they also offer a bunch of vegan pizzas, pastas and sides to add more variety to their menu.

 Café Salivation: 176 Race Course Road, Singapore 218607.
 P: +65 6298 1412